Senou Coulibaly

-Senou Coulibaly (born 4 September 1994) is a Malian footballer who plays as a defender for Ligue 2 club Dijon.
+Senou Coulibaly (born 4 September 1994) is a professional footballer who plays as a defender for Omonia.
 Born in France, he plays for the Mali national team.

 Career

 Coulibaly is a youth product of Cergy Pontoise FC, and joined FC Mantes in 2017.

 On 13 June 2018, Coulibaly joined Ligue 1 side Dijon FCO from Mantes in the fourth division of France.
 He made his professional debut for Dijon in a 2–1 Ligue 1 win over Montpellier HSC on 11 August 2018, wherein he scored the game-winning goal in extra-time.

 International career

-Born in France, Coulibaly is of Malian descent.
+Born in France, Coulibaly is Malian by descent.
 He debuted with the Mali national team in a friendly 1–1 tie with DR Congo on 11 June 2021.